Skip to main content

 Email: ouh.volunteers@ouh.nhs.uk

-When we receive it, we will invite you for an informal chat either by telephone or in person to discuss your application.
+When we receive your application, we will invite you for an informal chat either by telephone or in person to discuss your application.

 We will need to ask you for two references, and to complete an online health assessment.